wordofwarning/wordofwarning.org/socialexperiment/index.md

 Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed about a week before each event.

-*NB* works will occur on <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a>'s step-free ground floor in Space 0 and/or the bar, and will vary in format — they could be immersive, participatory, roaming, seated, standing, spoken word, visual, etc.
+*NB* works will occur on <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a>'s step-free ground floor in Space 0 and/or bar, and will vary in format — they could be immersive, participatory, roaming, seated, standing, spoken word, visual, etc.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>